-The Virgin Group founder, sir Richard Branson, announced yesterday that he will be investing in Musk’s Hyperloop One company.
+The Virgin Group founder, sir Richard Branson, announced recently that he will be investing in Musk’s Hyperloop One company.
 The announcement also indicated that the company will re-brand in the near future into Virgin Hyperloop One.

 With the two companies joining forces, the world should prepare for a completely different approach to high-speed transportation system.

 The Virgin Group and Branson have world-wide reach and connections, which, in combination with the speed and technological development that Hyperloop One has, indicates a lucrative partnership of the two companies in the future.

 Branson is well known for showing interest and investing into different development projects.
 Currently his brand is involved in projects across the globe: in the Middle East, Europe, India and Canada.
 Hyperloop One is the newest addition to the list.

 In September, Hyperloop One has raised $85m in new funding and we can see that they are enthusiastic in attracting more investors in the future.
 This partnership with the Virgin Group certainly aids this endeavour.
 The amount of the investment that Richard made into Hyperloop has not yet been announced.